Ed94/raylib_refactored/README.md

 The repo will also soon provide refactor scripts for alternative naming conventions from pascal case to lower snake case for functions.

+Run the refactor_c.ps1 or refactor_cpp.ps1 (make sure a refactor binary is defined in your env path).
+Then just attempt to build for your target platform.

+---

 **raylib is a simple and easy-to-use library to enjoy videogames programming.**

 raylib is highly inspired by Borland BGI graphics lib and by XNA framework and it's especially well suited for prototyping, tooling, graphical applications, embedded systems and education.